KxSystems/docs-v1/docs/dashboards/introduction.md

 ![Screenshot](img/kxlogoimage.jpg)

-<aside class="warning">Ensure your logo image uses a transparent background so it's compatible with the background of the dashboard</aside>
+<aside class="admonition tip">Ensure your logo image uses a transparent background so it's compatible with the background of the dashboard</aside>

-<aside class="warning">Delete the default "insert text here" from the **Text Component** before adding the logo</aside>
+<aside class="admonition tip">Delete the default "insert text here" from the <i>Text Component</i> before adding the logo</aside>

 [4] If your logo is positioned to the left of the dashboard, change the *Horizontal* alignment to Left.
 Do vice versa for right-positioned logos